moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 Because this is just an example, we are creating it manually.
 One thing to notice at the end of this block of code is that we set the operation on this message to ``ADD``.
 This results in the object getting added to the collision scene.
-Place this code right after the block you just updated to set the target pose and before planning.
+Place this code block between setting the target pose from the previous step and creating a plan.

 .. code-block:: C++